May 11, 2021 #COVID Update for #Ward24 #Scarborough #Toronto

 Please remember to call ahead to book to ensure they are properly stocked.
 For those interested in volunteering, food banks are always looking for volunteers, so please feel free to save and share this information.

-Check out all of Scarborough-Guildwood’s past Live Town Hall meetings on my YouTube channel!
+Watch Scarborough-Guildwood’s past Live Town Hall meetings on my YouTube channel – like and subscribe for more videos!
+Ensure you Subscribe to the channel!

 Boys’ and Girls’ Club of East Scarborough Scoop